 It is my privilege and honor to serve here at Little Rock AFB as the 19th Medical Group Commander.
 I stand beside true professionals on a daily basis in an effort to provide the utmost quality care to our beneficiaries.
 As an active duty military member, wife and mother of two, I completely understand how important it is for you and your family's healthcare to be topnotch.
-Healthcare is a very complicated business and requires many partnerships to ensure it is seamless and trusted.
+Healthcare is a very complicated business and requires many partnerships to ensure it is highly reliable and trusted by you.

 For those services we cannot provide at the 19th Medical Group (MDG), we are very fortunate to have a strong working relationship with our TRICARE contractor, Humana Military.
 Their vision is to be the Government's essential partner in helping to shape a stronger health system that enriches the lives of those they serve and who support our national security.
 Through Humana, we are able to coordinate and utilize Little Rock's finest community healthcare network.
 While we understand, that as a patient, the navigation of this referral process can be hard to understand and work through, we are committed to doing everything we can to assist.
-Throughout this guide you will see the many services we provide within the 19th MDG, as well as a descriptive article on the referral process itself.
+Throughout this guide you will see the many services we provide within the 19 MDG, as well as a descriptive article on the referral process itself.

-We have other partners who help us complete our mission.
-Our Retiree Volunteers are an essential part of our team and one we could not do without.
-They offer their tireless services every day, free of charge, in an effort to give back.
-We appreciate them more than they know and if you've never had a discussion with them, I encourage you to do so.
+We also have other partners who help us complete our mission.
+Our Retiree Volunteers are an essential part of our team, and a group we could not do without.
+They offer their tireless services every day, free of charge, in an effort to give back to the base and to you as beneficiaries.
+We appreciate them more than they know, and if you've never had a discussion with them, I encourage you to do so.
 They are a wealth of knowledge and a valuable resource.
 They know our system and they know it well.